Timekeeping (Australian rules football): Laws

 The timekeepers bring an end to a quarter after twenty minutes of playing time by manually activating a loud siren audible across the venue.
 The quarter ends immediately when any field umpire hears the signal, unless a mark or free kick has already been awarded in which case the kick may be taken after the siren.
 The field umpire is the sole arbiter of whether an on-field act occurs before or after the siren.

 The timekeepers' twenty minute clock is never visible at an Australian football ground; instead, a count-up clock which starts at zero and does not stop during time off is displayed.
 This means that players and spectators never know exactly when the game is about to end.
-However, at the professional level the coaches' boxes have access to the twenty minute clock, allowing them to communicate remaining time to their teams; television networks have also been provided a feed to the twenty minute clock, and this is displayed as a countdown clock on most broadcasts.
+However, at the professional level the coaches' boxes have access to the twenty minute clock, allowing them to communicate remaining time to their teams; since the 2020s, this is often done with signboards from the interchange bench.
+Television networks are provided a feed to the twenty minute clock, and this is displayed as a countdown clock on most broadcasts.

 The Laws of the Game allow for any controlling body to set its own time rules which differ from the standard.
 Notably, in the AFL Women's, quarters are played over seventeen minutes; in the first fifteen minutes, time on is applied only for goals and significant injuries; in the final two minutes, time on applies to all stoppages.
 It is common at junior levels, or in professional practice matches, to play quarters over a fixed duration without applying time on for any type of stoppage.